Chinese Pepper Beef Stir Fry is a takeout favorite! But it is so quick and easy to make at home you’ll forget where you put the takeaway menu!

 - ¾ cup cold beef broth - see note 2

-- 2 tbsp Chinese cooking wine – see note 3
+- 2 tablespoon Chinese cooking wine – see note 3

 - 3 garlic cloves – crushed

-- 1 tsp freshly ground black pepper - see note 4&5
+- 1 teaspoon freshly ground black pepper - see note 4&5

 For the Stir Fry